zekunyan/TTGSnackbar/README.md

 ### Display duration
 `duration: TTGSnackbarDuration`defines the display duration.
-`TTGSnackbarDuration` : `Short`, `Middle`, `Long` and `Forever`.
+`TTGSnackbarDuration` : `short`, `middle`, `long` and `forever`.
-When you set `Forever`, the snackbar will show an activity indicator after user click the action button and you must dismiss the snackbar manually.
+When you set `forever`, the snackbar will show an activity indicator after user click the action button and you must dismiss the snackbar manually.

 ### Action title
 `actionText: String` defines the action button title.